microsoft/VSExtensibility/New_Extensibility_Model/Docs/Inside_the_SDK/Packages.md

 # Visual Studio Extensibility Nuget Packages
-The new extensibilty model for Visual Studio primarily depends on a set of nuget packages to provide APIs, build tooling, code generation and analyzers
+The new extensibilty model for Visual Studio depends on a set of new nuget packages to provide APIs, build tooling, code generation and analyzers.

 ## Microsoft.VisualStudio.Extensibility
 Link: <TBD>